YueZhang-JohannaEri/YueZhang-JohannaEri/README.md

-- I am Yue Zhang (Erica).
+### Hi, I’m **Erica Zhang** 👋
 I hold a Master's degreee in Business Analytics at Northeastern University (Boston, MA), and bechalor's degreee in Finance and Banking at University of Missouri (Columbia, MO).
-I am currently working as a Project Analyst, supporting data-driven and policy-oriented projects in a Municipal Development and Reform Commission.
+I started working as a Project Analyst in 2022 on policy-oriented projects at the Municipal Development and Reform Commission.

+### About me:
+I’m deeply interested in how technology actually lands in real life: how it changes the way we think, make decisions, and express creativity.
+To me, AI should never shrink our thinking into predefined patterns.
+It should free us to think more boldly,explore more openly, and create with more confidence.
+That belief is why I continue exploring Human–AI research after work: to push for an AI future that strengthens human thinking instead of numbing it.

+### My interest:
-- My interests lie in Business Analytics, Operations Research, and Interpretable Machine Learning for Business decision-making.
+- The intersection of Human–AI Decision-Making, Business Analytics, and Explainable Machine Learning

+### What I Do:
+- **Machine Learning & Causal Analysis** for real-world business and user behavior problems
+- **Knowledge Graph + LLM + Reasoning** for explainable insights and mechanism understanding
+- **Human–AI Decision Modeling** focusing on how AI affects judgment, confidence, and choice

-- How to reach me : HiEricaZhang@gmail.com
+### How to reach me :
+- HiEricaZhang@gmail.com

 <!---